-PZI Zen Online: The four PZI Guanyins reappear for Zen Tuesdays in October.
+PZI Dharma Theme: Four PZI Guanyins reappear for Zen Tuesdays in October.
 They marvel at the immensity in all things from various perspectives.
 Drawing inspiration from Jane Hirshfield’s poem, “Tree,” The Doors’ “Light My Fire,” a golden crowned sparrow, a remarkable brother’s life, and more.
 Excerpts and complete audio sessions as recorded in October 2020.

-PZI Zen Online: Zouzhou’s message to a novice – ‘Wash your Bowls’.
-A zendo plaque: ‘Look under your feet’.
-A focus on what is hidden in plain sight, right under you, obvious and overlooked.
-Like the Golden Crowned Sparrows always return in fall.
-Ikkyu’s Attention!
+PZI Zen Online: Zhaozhou’s message to a novice, “Wash your bowls.”
+A zendo plaque, “Look under your feet.”
+A focus on what’s hidden in plain sight, right under you, obvious and overlooked.
+That the Golden Crowned Sparrows always return in fall.
+Ikkyu’s “Attention!”

 PZI Zen Online: An Invitation to Life – Deshan with his bowls coming in at the wrong bell without distress, his complete integration.
 The universe is always inviting us and it is in that subtle moment ‘before’ the invitation.
 Koan practice helps us – we are grabbed by a piece of the koan – the universe talking.
 Play is key, and a willingness to accept that invitation to embrace life.
 As recorded Aug 3 2020.

 PZI Zen Online- Dongshan’s 4th Rank-‘Two crossed swords..’a timely image for unrest, protests, the dance of the vast and undifferentiated natural order of the universe is always calling us even in distress.
 Everything is expressing itself, demonstrators are streams moving in flow to a river.
 Not a thing out of place.
 As recorded June 8, 2020.